LappalainenLab/edityper/README.md

 ### Read Classifications

-The `.classifications` table shows a breakdown of indels and mismatches per read category.
+The `.classifications.txt` table shows a breakdown of indels and mismatches per read category.
 One table is generated per FASTQ file.
 The read categories are HDR, MIX, NHEJ, NO_EDIT, and DISCARD.

 <!-- counts, indels, and mismatches for HDR, NHEJ, no editing, and discarded reads.
 In addition, this file shows SNP state and position, read counts, and alignment scoring information. -->